haplo/serpyco/README.rst

 =======

 **Serpyco** is a simple EXIF renamer, it takes a bunch of unorganized photographs and renames them chronologically according to their EXIF metadata.
+This can be useful in several use cases, such as combining photos from different cameras and still have them properly sorted.

 The name comes from "Simple Exif Renamer in Python".
 The -co suffix is only there to make it a tribute to Serpico, a character in the Berserk manga series (one of the best mangas ever written, definitely recommended!).

-Serpyco is licensed under the GNU GPL v3 or any later version.
+Serpyco is free software licensed under the GNU GPL v3 or any later version.
 See COPYING or http://www.gnu.org/licenses/ for a copy of the license.

-Go to http://github.com/haplo/serpyco for the latest version of the code.
+Go to http://github.com/haplo/serpyco for the latest version of the code or to report any issue you may find.

 Usage
 -----